 In this module, you are expected to be more practical and give specific but relevant examples of how your organization of change implements changes.
 3SCO is about change management, and you need to apply relevant theories on change such as Kottler’s and Lewin’s models.

-A properly written assignment should also demonstrate a proper understanding of the behavioral reaction- which is a key component in the paper.
+A properly written assignment should also demonstrate a proper understanding of the behavioural reaction- which is a key component in the paper.
 As such, be sure to show how managers drive change by influencing people from a point of resistance to acceptance.
 Most importantly, examples drawn from your organization should demonstrate your mastery on the supporting change in an organization.

 Galli, B. J. (2018).
 Change management models: A comparative analysis and concerns.
 IEEE Engineering Management Review, 46(3), 124-132.